Maine Observer: Living without toilet paper is nothing new

 When I was a little girl, I used to visit my grandmother at her cottage on Watchic Lake in Standish.
-The cottage was built by Grammy’s second husband, Orville T. Hodsdon, or Hodge, as he was called.
+The cottage was built by Grammy’s second husband, Orville T. Hodsdon, or “Hodge,” as he was called.
 My grandmother was completely deaf.
-This happened when she was twelve, from measles.
+This happened when she was 12, from measles.

 At a very early age I knew that my mother and her mother did not see eye to eye.
 However, Grammy and I did agree on things and communicated just fine.